monoclex/jssat/docs/jssat-ir.md

   information is written preceding the element (function or statement) with triple hyphens `---`s.

+- **References**

+  JSSAT IR has the notion of pointers and references in order to reduce the amount of allocation and copying that occurs.
+These references are on the stack, and similar to LLVM's `alloca`.
+Allocating memory on the stack is done with the `newptr` operation.
+No size is needed as that will be computed based on usage.
+Passing around the register will copy the pointer into the methods that use the pointer.
+The `getptr` and `setptr` instructions will load the value stored in the pointer into a register, and set the value of a register into the pointer.

 ## Relevance to Javascript

 JSSAT IR is designed to be a compromise between ease of translation from